2019 European Parliament election in Italy: Background

 In 2014, the governing Democratic Party (PD) of Prime Minister Matteo Renzi won the election with 40.8% of the vote and 31 seats, followed by the Five Star Movement (M5S) with 21.2% and 17 seats and Forza Italia (FI) with 16.8% and 13 seats.
 As a result, the PD was the second largest national party in the European Parliament by number of seats after the German CDU/CSU and the largest among the Progressive Alliance of Socialists and Democrats (S&D).
-The PD's score was also the best result for an Italian party in a nationwide election since the 1958 general election, when the Christian Democracy (DC) won 42.4% of the vote.
-However, after less than three years from the 2014 electoral landslide, Renzi was forced to resign after the defeat in the constitutional referendum and his foreign affairs minister Paolo Gentiloni was appointed new head of government in December 2016.
-Moreover, the 2018 general election was characterized by a strong showing of populist parties.
-The centre-right coalition, led by Matteo Salvini's right-wing League, emerged with a plurality of seats in the Chamber of Deputies and in the Senate while the anti-establishment M5S led by Luigi Di Maio became the party with the largest number of votes; and Renzi's centre-left came only third, with the worst electoral result of its history.
-However, no political group or party won an outright majority, resulting in a hung parliament.
-After three months of negotiation, a government was finally formed on 1 June by the M5S and the League, with the M5S-linked independent Giuseppe Conte as Prime Minister and Di Maio and Salvini Deputy Prime Ministers.
+The PD's score was also the best result for an Italian party in a nationwide election since the 1958 Italian general election, when Christian Democracy (DC) won 42.4% of the vote.
+After less than three years from the 2014 electoral landslide, Renzi was forced to resign after the defeat in the 2016 Italian constitutional referendum and his foreign affairs minister Paolo Gentiloni was appointed new head of government in December 2016.

+The 2018 Italian general election was characterized by a strong showing of populist parties.
+The centre-right coalition, led by Matteo Salvini's right-wing populist League (Lega), emerged with a plurality of seats in the Chamber of Deputies and in the Senate while the anti-establishment M5S led by Luigi Di Maio became the party with the largest number of votes, and Renzi's centre-left coalition came only third, with the worst electoral result of its history.
+As no political group or party won an outright majority, it resulted in a hung parliament.
+After three months of negotiation, a government was finally formed on 1 June by the M5S and the League, with the M5S-linked independent Giuseppe Conte as Prime Minister of Italy and Di Maio and Salvini Deputy Prime Ministers of Italy.